 Chances are, you’re going to need to stick to a budget on your next backpacking trip.

-Rather than luxury villas with infinity pools, you’ll be bunking with 23 other travellers in a room with no air conditioning.
+Rather than luxury villas with infinity pools, you’ll be bunking with 23 other travelers in a room with no air conditioning.

 Jumping straight into the deep end by embracing these experiences can create some memorable, once-in-a-lifetime situations.
 But the challenges you face when living on a tight budget, especially out on the road, can sometimes make you crave a little easy living.

-But before you break your budget by spending a bit more money, or worse, quit travelling altogether, you should instead consider visiting a city where your pound will go so much further.
+But before you break your budget by spending a bit more money, or worse, quit traveling altogether, you should instead consider visiting a city where your pound will go so much further.

 Food and drinks